Sophie Grace has extensive experience in establishing a range of retail funds for our clients.

 - prepare or review outsourcing agreements including investment management, custody and fund administration agreements.

 We have experience in assisting those needing finance and those providing finance.
-We can help you deal with the legal aspects of the issues, and draft and negotiate the relevant legal documentation – loan or facility note issuance, security and/or disclosure documentation.
+We can help you deal with the legal aspects of these issues, including drafting and/or negotiating the relevant loan or facility note issuance, security and/or disclosure documentation.